develop-me/bootcamp--week-05--tooling/quiz/README.md

 # Quiz

-## Rules
+## Advice

 - Some questions you can setup your own test project directory to match the question setup.
-- Draw from or add into your own notes.
+- Draw from or add to your own notes.

 ---